I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_dxvahdddi_stream_state_private_ivtc_data.md

 } DXVAHDDDI_STREAM_STATE_PRIVATE_IVTC_DATA;
 ````

-## -struct-fields
+## Members

-### -field Enable
+            `Enable`

             [in/out] A Boolean value that indicates whether to capture the statistics is enabled.
 By enabling the capture of statistics, the driver resets all the statistics data to zero.
 The default value is <b>FALSE</b>, which indicates that capturing the statistics is disabled.

-### -field ITelecineFlags
+            `Frames`

+            [out] The number of consecutive frames that the driver detects for the telecined frames.

+            `InputField`

+            [out] The last field number of the input stream that was processed (so far).
+The driver updates this member after the driver has processed the input field that is specified in the <b>InputFrameOrField</b> member of the <a href="..\d3dumddi\ns-d3dumddi-_dxvahdddi_stream_data.md">DXVAHDDDI_STREAM_DATA</a> structure.

+            `ITelecineFlags`

             [out] One of the following DXVAHDDDI_ITELECINE_CAPS enumeration values that indicates the telecine type that the driver detected while reversing the telecined frames.

 <table>
 <tr>